Fortune-telling: Typical clients

 In 1982, Danny Jorgensen, a professor of Religious Studies at the University of South Florida offered a spiritual explanation for the popularity of fortune telling.
 He said that people visit psychics or fortune tellers to gain self-understanding, and knowledge which will lead to personal power or success in some aspect of life.

-In 1995, Ken Feingold offered a different explanation for why people seek out fortune tellers:We desire to know other people's actions and to resolve our own conflicts regarding decisions to be made and our participation in social groups and economies. ...
+In 1995, Ken Feingold offered a different explanation for why people seek out fortune tellers:

+We desire to know other people's actions and to resolve our own conflicts regarding decisions to be made and our participation in social groups and economies. ...
 Divination seems to have emerged from our knowing the inevitability of death.
 The idea is clear—we know that our time is limited and that we want things in our lives to happen in accord with our wishes.
-Realizing that our wishes have little power, we have sought technologies for gaining knowledge of the future... gain power over our own [lives].Ultimately, the reasons a person consults a diviner or fortune teller depend on cultural and personal expectations.
+Realizing that our wishes have little power, we have sought technologies for gaining knowledge of the future... gain power over our own [lives].

+Ultimately, the reasons a person consults a diviner or fortune teller depend on cultural and personal expectations.

 Services

 Traditional fortune tellers vary in methodology, generally using techniques long established in their cultures and thus meeting the cultural expectations of their clientele.

 In the United States and Canada, among clients of European ancestry, palmistry is popular and, as with astrology and tarot card reading, advice is generally given about specific problems besetting the client.

 Non-religious spiritual guidance may also be offered.
-An American clairvoyant by the name of Catherine Adams has written, "My philosophy is to teach and practice spiritual freedom, which means you have your own spiritual guidance, which I can help you get in touch with."
+Catherine Adams, an American who claims to be clairvoyant. has written, "My philosophy is to teach and practice spiritual freedom, which means you have your own spiritual guidance, which I can help you get in touch with."

 In the African American community, where many people practice a form of folk magic called hoodoo or rootworking, a fortune-telling session or "reading" for a client may be followed by practical guidance in spell-casting and Christian prayer, through a process called "magical coaching".

 In addition to sharing and explaining their visions, fortune tellers can also act like counselors by discussing and offering advice about their clients' problems.
 They want their clients to exercise their own willpower.